Gago Drago: Biography and career

 Gago Drago was born in Verishen, Armenian SSR, Soviet Union on 8 March 1985.
 In 1989, due to the First Nagorno-Karabakh War, he moved, together with his family, to the Netherlands.
 At the age of 14 he started training kickboxing at Gym Alkmaar.
 First as a sparring partner of well-known fighters like Sahin Yakut and Dennis "Rus" Sharoykin.
 By the age of 20, his name Gagik Haroetjunjan, was replaced by "Gago Drago", when he was fighting his way up in the Dutch and Belgian kickboxing circuit.
 Early in his career he was not allowed to travel out of the Benelux because of his visa issues.
 Finally in 2005 he received his Dutch citizenship and was free to fight anywhere in the world.

-Drago is loved by fans of his very aggressive style, always moving forward and pressuring his opponents.
+Drago's "very aggressive" fighting style is credited as a big part of his success amongst fans.
 From 2002 to February 2006 he went four years unbeaten.
 This winning streak was stopped against Faldir Chahbari during a WFCA-event in the Netherlands on 5 February 2006.

 On 5 April 2006 Gago made his debut at the K-1 World MAX 2006 World Tournament Open.
 In the final eliminations he fought against Danish Ole Laursen.
 After a nervous start Drago gave his opponent a standing 8-count in the second round and took the three round unanimous decision, placing himself among the top 8 fighters in the K-1 MAX division.

 On 13 May 2006 he fought a Superfight against Ray Staring at the K-1 World Grand Prix 2006 in Amsterdam.
 He lost the fight on points.